decobeirne/csa/readme.md

 Note that, for consistency, the name of each template file, e.g. `about.tpl`, is the same as the corresponding URL, e.g. `communitysupportedagriculture.ie/about`.

+### Adding a new page
+Add a template.
+Take care to use the existing naming convention, e.g. for _mypage_ add `templates/mypage.tpl`

-If adding a new page, a function to instruct the server to use a particular template is required.
+A function to instruct the server to use a particular template is required.
 See `@route('/about')` in `/cgi-bin/main.py` as an example.

+To include a link to the page on the top bar, add an entry to the list in `scripts/sessionutils.py`